Table of Contents

 Use Schedule H (Form 1040), Household Employment Taxes, to report income tax withheld and social security and Medicare taxes on wages paid to a nonresident alien household employee.

-Use Form 945 to report tax withheld on a withholdable payment that is a reportable payment on recalcitrant account holders of a participating or registered deemed-compliant FFI that has elected on its withholding statement for withholding under section 3406 to apply instead of withholding under chapter 4 with respect to one or more recalcitrant account holders.
-See Regulations section 1.1471-4(b).
-A withholding QI, WP, or WT that is an FFI should also use Form 945 if it elects to withhold under section 3406 on certain recalcitrant account holders.
+If you are a Participating FFI that has made an election to withhold under section 3406 instead of withholding under chapter 4, use Form 945 to report tax withheld on a withholdable payment that is also a reportable payment made to any of your recalcitrant account holders that are also U.S. nonexempt recipients subject to backup withholding.
+Also, use Form 945 to report tax withheld on a withholdable payment that is also a reportable payment made to recalcitrant account holders of a participating or registered deemed-compliant FFI that is an NQI, NWP, or NWT or a QI that elects to be withheld upon under section 1471(b)(3), and from whom you received a withholding statement that indicates that such FFI has elected for withholding under section 3406 to apply instead of withholding under chapter 4 with respect to one or more recalcitrant account holders.
+See Regulations section 1.1471-4(b) and 1.1474‐1(d)(4)(i)(B).
+A withholding QI, WP, or WT that is an FFI should also use Form 945 if it elects to withhold under section 3406 on withholdable payments made to certain recalcitrant account holders.

 You are required to use the Electronic Federal Tax Payment System (EFTPS), discussed later, to deposit the tax withheld and required to be shown on Form 1042 (regardless of whether withholding was applied under chapter 3 or 4 or with respect to a specified federal procurement payment).